 The load cells are semiconductor strain gauge based.
 They have accuracy equal to 0.2% of the rated fullscale load.
-Load cells are available in low forces (1N, 2.5N, 4.5N), medium forces (10N, 20N, 50N, 100N, 200N) and high forces (500N, 1kN).
+Load cells are available in 0.5N, 1N, 2.5N, 4.5N 10N, 20N, 50N, 100N, and 200N sizes.
 Each load cell has a unique calibration factor which is stored in a chip contained in the load cell connector.
-For low and medium force load cells, an additional calibration check using test weights can also be carried out by the user.
+A calibration using test weights can also be carried out by the user.